Solutions for Zero-Sum Two-Player Games with Noncompact Decision Sets and Unbounded Payoffs: Abstract

 \section{Abstract}

-This paper provides sufficient conditions for the existence of values and solutions for two-person zero-sum one-step games with possibly noncompact action sets for both players and possibly unbounded payoff functions, which may be neither convex nor concave.
-For such games payoffs may not be defined for some pairs of strategies.
-In addition to the existence of values and solutions, this paper investigates continuity properties of the value functions and solution multifunctions for families of games with possibly noncompact action sets and unbounded payoff functions, when action sets and payoffs depend on a parameter.
+This paper provides sufficient conditions for the existence of solutions for two-person zero-sum games with inf/sup-compact payoff functions and with possibly noncompact decision sets for both players.
+Payoff functions may be unbounded, and we do not assume any convexity/concavity-type conditions.
+For such games expected payoff may not exist for some pairs of strategies.
+The results of this paper imply several classic {facts}.
+The paper also provides sufficient conditions for the existence of a value and solutions for each player.
+The results of this paper are illustrated with the number guessing game.